Ryosuke Yamada: 2016–present: Established actor

-Yamada's performance in the "Miracles of the Namiya General Store" received generally positive reviews.
-His co-star Nishida Toshiyuki praised Yamada's performance and said he is the Japanese version of James Dean and wrote a special letter for Yamada appreciating his acting.
-The movie was nominated for 6 different categories at the 41st Japan Academy Award, including best picture and best director.
+Yamada's performance in Miracles of the Namiya General Store received generally positive reviews.
+Co-star Nishida Toshiyuki praised his performance, calling him the Japanese version of James Dean, and wrote a special letter for him appreciating his acting.
+The movie was nominated for six different categories at the 41st Japan Academy Awards, including Best Picture and Best Director.

-Both Namiya and Fullmetal Alchemist debuted at number 1 in Japan Box Office for its opening weekend.
-Yamada's performance as Atsuya in Namiya and Edward Elric in Fullmetal Alchemist earn him the Newcomer Actor Award at the 91st Kinema Junpo Award, making him the second Johnny's talent to achieve this award after Ikuta Toma.
+Both Miracles of the Namiya General Store and Fullmetal Alchemist debuted at number 1 at the Japanese box office for opening weekend.
+Yamada's performances earned him the Newcomer Actor Award at the 91st Kinema Junpo Awards, making him the second Johnny's talent to achieve the award after Ikuta Toma.

-Yamada was cast as the lead to the NTV Saturday 10p.m drama for the winter of 2018, with the title Momikeshite Fuyu, a family comedy drama that tells the story of 3 elite siblings of a doctor, a lawyer, and a police officer who struggles to cover up scandals related to their family.
-Yamada plays the youngest child, an elite Police Officer, graduated from the University of Tokyo, who struggles to be accepted by his family under the shadows of his older siblings.
-The series premiered on January 13, 2018, with a solid rating of 13.3%.
+In the winter of 2018, Yamada was cast as the lead to the NTV Saturday 10pm drama Momikeshite Fuyu, a family comedy about three elite siblings: a doctor, a lawyer, and a police officer who struggles to cover up scandals related to their family.
+Yamada plays the youngest child, a police officer who graduates from the University of Tokyo and struggles to be accepted by his family under the shadows of his older siblings.
+The series premiered January 13, 2018, with a rating of 13.3%.

+On August 18, 2023, Yamada announced on his Instagram the release of 2 photobooks to celebrate his 30th birthday, as well as the 10th anniversary of solo debut.
+The books were released January 30.
+On May 31, 2024, it was announced that Yamada's photo collection "Ryosuke Yamada's 30th Anniversary Premium BOX [First Press Limited Edition]" had won the top spot in the "Oricon First Half 'Book' Ranking", "Men's Photo Books" genre, with 80000 copies sold.
+Yamada said about the accolade: "This year marks the 20th anniversary of my arrival at the Agency, so I think it is truly thanks to everyone that I was able to win the first place in the prestigious Oricon rankings in such a milestone year."
+In addition, the regular editions of his books "Luminous" (41000 copies sold) and "Think Note" (28000 copies sold), both part of the limited edition box, ranked 5th and 6th, respectively, in the same chart.